emartech/content-blocks-book/concepts.md

   - a base layout with responsive email support by design
   - pre-defined variables to modify the base attributes
   - a grid system
+  - support of hiding images, content, etc. on mobile or desktop
   - high-level HTML tags to simplify creating complex but mobile friendly layouts
   - support and "always" up-to-date email techniques
   - a good documentation and learning resources